Notice of Collection

 • Seizing personal or business assets

-If the taxpayer has already paid the amount shown due on the notice, the taxpayer may have received this notice for one or more of the following reasons:
+If you already paid the amount shown due on the notice, you may have received this notice for one or more of the following reasons:

-• The payment may have been charged to the taxpayer's bank account, but not applied to the taxpayer's account with the Department.
-Call 1-877-252-4967 for more information.
+• The payment may have been charged to your bank account but not applied to your account with the Department.
+Please call 1-877-252-4967 for more information.

-• The taxpayer may still owe penalties, fees, and interest, even if the total tax has already been paid.
-Any amount the taxpayer has already paid is shown in the Less Paid section.
+• You may still owe penalties, fees, and interest, even if the total tax has already been paid.
+Any amount you already paid is shown in the Less Paid section.

-• The taxpayer's total liability is for a previous period.
-Review the period listed above the Tax column on the notice.
+• Your total liability is for a previous period.
+The period is listed above the Tax column on the notice.